 What is the time limit on applying for MRT review?

-It is important that you carefully read the refusal or cancellation notice from DIAC – this will tell you whether your refusal or cancellation is MRT reviewable, and the time by which you need to submit your application for review.
+It is important that you carefully read the refusal or cancellation notice from the Department – this will tell you whether your refusal or cancellation is MRT reviewable, and the time by which you need to submit your application for review.

-The MRT cannot accept an application which is lodged outside of the time limits.
+The MRT cannot accept an application for review that is submitted outside of the allowed time frame.
 This is very strictly enforced and there are no exceptions.
-Therefore you must ensure that you lodge your application for review within the permitted time period.

 How long do I have to wait before my matter is heard?